 Smart Receipts was designed by a traveling consultant to make the process of tracking expenses and generating expense reports exceptionally easy.
 As more users have started using the app, it's feature set has been expanded to enable small businesses, accountants, and cost-minded individuals to better track their budgets.
 Smart Receipts is available on both Android (versions 2.2 and higher) and iOS (versions 7 and above), so you can get started by downloading the app.

 Smart Receipts was built to give you complete control of your data, and it is highly customizable to ensure that you can access your data in the right way.
 Need something beyond what's offered in the app?
 Check out our White Labeling Services.
 If that isn't enough, the source code for both has been released under the AGPL license and can be found at the following locations:

 One you have the app downloaded, be sure to visit the Creating a Report section to get started with your first report type.

 Adding a report

 Once you've installed the app, tap on the Smart Receipts icon to launch it.
 If this is your first time launch the app, you'll be treated to a blank background screen with no report line items.
-To create your first report, tap on the "+" (plus symbol) button, which is located in the bottom right of the Android app and top left of the iOS one.
+To create your first report, tap on the "+" (plus symbol) button, which is located in the bottom right corner of the app.
 This will pop open a dialog with some of the following options:

 - Name.
 The name of the report.
 All report names must be unique (and some special characters may not be allowed), so pick one like: "April 2017", "Consulting Project - Week 1", etc.